-Did you know Designs in Mind run an Annual Raffle?
+Did you know Designs in Mind runs an Annual Raffle?

-When it comes to creating our Raffle Prize's each of our members are highly skilled in their individual crafts, many of them deft with a needle and thread producing varied embroidery stitches, such as the french knot, running stitch, back stitch, seed stitch, satin stich to name but a few.
+When it comes to creating our Raffle Prize each of our members is highly skilled in their crafts, many of them deft with a needle and thread producing varied embroidery stitches, such as the French knot, running stitch, back stitch, seed stitch, satin stitch to name but a few.

-For example this years 1st Prize is a beautifully embroidered patchwork quilt, which has involved many of our members hands and nimble fingers beavering away to create each square.
-Each and every single piece made with love and dedication.
+For example, this year’s 1st Prize is a beautifully embroidered patchwork quilt, which has involved many of our member’s hands and nimble fingers beavering away to create each square.
+Every single piece is made with love and dedication.